How to plan an Indian wedding in Azerbaijan: a Mumbai planner's guide

 What we don't recommend

-- Outdoor mandaps in winter without backup.
-December-January wind off the Caspian can compromise candle-lit outdoor ceremonies.
-We always run an indoor backup plan; some couples confirm the indoor and don't even try the outdoor.
+- Outdoor mandaps in winter without a contracted backup.
+December and January wind off the Caspian compromises candle-lit outdoor ceremonies.
+We always hold an indoor backup; some couples confirm the indoor and never attempt the outdoor.

 - Last-minute mehndi artist additions.
 The Khaleeji-style henna artist team Birtour works with is booked 8 weeks ahead minimum.

 For independent wedding planners working with us, reach out through our destination weddings page.
-For families pricing the project, the cost breakdown page is the starting point.
+For families pricing the project, the cost breakdown page is the starting point, and for the guest-side paperwork the e-visa and flights guide covers the batch workflow in detail.

 - What's the cost of an Indian wedding in Baku for 200 guests?